Dog Owners

 I set this business up with the aim of helping to make the canine industry more regulated and therefore to increase dog welfare.

-We are on Facebook and Instagram if you would like to follow all our professionals.
+We are on Facebook and Instagram if you would like to follow us and keep up to date

 Below are some guidelines to follow.

-For the best care of your dog select one of our professionals in the service areas above.
+For the best care of your dog select one of our reputable professionals on our website.

 If you have any questions, please feel free to send me an email: info@professionaldogbusinessesuk.co.uk.
 You are also welcome to post on our Facebook page for recommendations/advise and I am sure one of our professionals will be happy to advise.